DoggersFor1/ZoLib/README.md

 // @require     https://raw.githubusercontent.com/Xgod2205/ZoLib/main/ZoLib.js
 // ==/UserScript==

-const ex = new addChatListener(function(), "!message", *) // start means everyone can use it if you leave it blank only you can use it
+const ex = new addChatListener(function(), "!message", *) // * mean that everyone can use it. if you leave it blank only you can use it

 const function = () => {
   console.log("test")